 Conversion of Civil Partnership to Marriage

 There is now provision for couples to convert civil partnerships to marriage if they choose to do so.
 Please contact the Register Office for more information.
-Please contact us by clicking here and using the 'send a message to service form' alternatively our contact information can be found in the 'Contact' tab above.
+Please contact us by using the online 'send a message to service form' alternatively our contact information can be found in the 'Contact' tab above.